 W hen you find that the cloth diaper did indeed hold up all night and baby’s skin is still dry and soft and no rashes or redness, it is pure happiness.
 Night time cloth diapering is not as scary as it sounds and this post is meant to encourage you to take that step and try it out.

 Night time cloth diapering has evolved as a result of many trials for me and even I had my fair share of leaks and loss of sleep as I had to wake up to change babyT.
 However, with some perseverance, I learned some tips and tricks as to which diapers worked and how to troubleshoot.

-When I saw that many cloth diapering families still used disposable diapers for nights, I realized I must share my learning so as to encourage them to show a deeper commitment to cloth diapering.
+I saw that many cloth diapering families fear cloth diapering and assume it won’t work for them.
+This makes them turn to disposable diapers for nights.
+I realized then I must share my learning so as to encourage them to show a deeper commitment to cloth diapering.

-Night time Cloth Diapering firstly requires an understanding of your baby’s wetting pattern.
-Most babies tend to pee more in the day time and lesser in the nights.
+As with regular diapers, nighttime cloth diapering firstly requires an understanding of your baby’s wetting pattern.
+Most babies tend to pee more in the daytime and lesser in the nights.
 This pattern also varies by the season.
 For example babies (and adults for that matter) tend to pee more in the colder seasons such as monsoon and winters.
 However, these are broad generalizations.
-I am also aware of babies who are heavy night wetters.
-The night time cloth diapering solution you use will depend on identifying this pattern.
+I am also aware of babies who are heavy night wetters in all seasons.
+The nighttime cloth diapering solution you use will depend on this pattern.